 FOUR STEPS TO AN EFFECTIVE LOGO DESIGN

-When your it’s your turn to take that journey in creating a logo for your organisation there are four (4) main criterias that you must pay close attention too.
+When it’s your turn to take that journey in creating a logo for your organisation there are four main criteria that you must pay close attention too.
 These criteria are:

-Relatability is how your position the visual appeal of your logo for its intended audience.
-You must pay close attention to the design elements used in your logo and how they communicate what your trying to say through your design.
-Design elements are the basic units of graphic design and some examples of these are:
+Relatability is how you position the visual appeal of your logo for its intended audience.
+You must pay close attention to the design elements used in your logo and how they communicate what you’re trying to say through your design.
+Design elements are the basic units of graphic design.
+Some examples of these are:

-The proper use of these elements will help your message be read loud and clear, An example of improper use of design elements would be the use of a playful typeface (font) for a law firm logo design.
+The proper use of these elements will communicate your message loud and clear.
+An example of improper use of design elements would be the use of a playful typeface (font) for a law firm logo design.
 This does not represent the organisation’s tone nor does it speak to the target audience.

-An excellent place to start is looking for your graphic design elements are reputable competitors or businesses in your relevant field.
-Look at how these organisations logo design hold up based on the list of design elements listed above and create a benchmark for your logo.
+An excellent place to start looking for your graphic design elements are reputable competitors or businesses in your relevant field.
+Look at how these organisations’ logo designs hold up based on the list of design elements listed above and create a benchmark for your logo.

-Figuring out the right design elements may become daunting but i’ve included design element guide to help you along, feel free to download.
+Figuring out the right design elements may become daunting but I’ve included a design element guide to help you along, feel free to download.

-This is how your intended audience reads your logo i.e how they deconstruct your design into a tangible communication.
-The single most important thing to keep in mind for this criteria is a focus on simplicity.
+This is how your intended audience reads your logo i.e. how they deconstruct your design into a tangible communication.
+The single most important thing to keep in mind for this criteria is to focus on simplicity.
 Simplicity in logo design helps your communication to be more easily recognisable, versatile and memorable.

-Imagine this, you meet someone for the first time and then they decide to tell you there life’s story and they go on ‘a mile a minute’.
+Imagine this, you meet someone for the first time and then they decide to tell you their life story and they go on ‘a mile a minute’.
 How much do you think you could retain after that interaction?
-Now picture being introduced to someone who clearly states her name & occupation, this interaction is much more retainable due to the concise manner of the communication.
+Now picture being introduced to someone who clearly states her name and occupation.
+This interaction is much more retainable due to the concise manner of the communication.
 Graphic design is exactly the same, if you try to say too much you run the risk of being misunderstood or worse ignored.

 Your goal in creating an effective logo design is making it clear and understandable for your audience and a focus on simplicity in design will help you to achieve this.

-- Avoid having too much for the user’s eye to focus on. it’s harder for both potential and existing customers to recognize it.
+- Avoid having too much for the user’s eye to focus on.
+It’s harder for both potential and existing customers to recognise it.

-- Avoid too many flashy elements in a design can be distracting and take away from the core objective of the logo itself, to serve as a representation of your brand.
+- Avoid too many flashy elements in a design.
+This can be distracting and take away from the core objective of the logo itself, which is to serve as a representation of your brand.

-- Another thing you should keep in mind is to avoid anything that is trendy because trends have a life span and when that lifespan is over your visual appeal will become as well.
+- Another thing you should keep in mind is to avoid anything that is trendy because trends have a fleeting lifespan and when that lifespan is over your visual appeal will become as well.

-- Keep design elements clean and readable, Less can be more in this case.
+- Keep design elements clean and readable.
+Less is more in this case.

 Memorability closely follows simplicity but it’s a result of a focus on the principle of simplicity in design.
 An effective logo should be memorable, which is achieved by keeping it simple yet appropriate.

-You can test for this with a blink test, allow someone to view your logo for five (5) seconds then allow the user to close their eyes.
-Test for how much that person can retain from that viewing. if they can recall the your main communication goals of your logo then it is memorable.
+You can test for this with a blink test, allow someone to view your logo for five seconds then allow the user to close their eyes.
+Test for how much that person can retain from that viewing.
+If they can recall the main communication goals of your logo then it is memorable.

-The reason we create a logo is for it’s functionality and if it becomes unable to function it becomes unusable.
-Usability in your logo design is where you take into account where you logo will appear and how it will be used, from business cards, to poster boards, to onsite elements, it’s important to think about how your logo will appear on these mediums.
+The reason we create a logo is for its functionality and if it becomes unable to function it becomes unusable.
+Usability in your logo design is where you take into account where your logo will appear and how it will be used, from business cards, to poster boards, to onsite elements, it’s important to think about how your logo will appear on these mediums.

 - Always be designed in vector format, to ensure that they scale to any size.

-- Color use within your design – if your logo i going to primarily be used in black or white print then a color logo will be little or no use to you.
+- Colour use within your design – if your logo is going to be primarily used in black or white print then a colour logo will be little or no use to you.

-There are a multitude of ways your logo can be utilized the principle of usability in your logo design is for you to take in account where your going to use your design and what you require from it.
+There are a multitude of ways your logo can be utilised.
+The principle of usability in your logo design is for you to take in account where you’re going to use your design and what you require from it.